solana-labs/solana/docs/src/implemented-proposals/installer.md

 $ curl -sSf https://raw.githubusercontent.com/solana-labs/solana/v1.0.0/install/solana-install-init.sh | sh -s - ${init_args}
 ```

-### Fetch and run a pre-built installer from a Github release {#fetch-and-run-a-pre-built-installer-from-a-github-release}
+### Fetch and run a pre-built installer from a Github release

 With a well-known release URL, a pre-built binary can be obtained for supported platforms: